SwoopGT/Analyzing-Public-Sentiments-for-Canadian-Elections-using-NLP-Sentiment-Analysi/README.md

 #### 6.2 Problems faced during the analysis

-1. The initial problem faced was inclusion of twitter credentials for the developer account.
-It was required that the credentials remain private to prevent misuse when uploaded on github.
+1. The initial problem faced was the inclusion of Twitter credentials for the developer account.
+The credentials were required to remain private to prevent misuse when uploaded on github.
-This problem was solved by creating a python file consisting only credentials and then loading it into google collab.
+This problem was solved by creating a python file consisting only of credentials and then loading it into google collab.
 The credentials are read in the back end and are not mentioned anywhere in the script.

 2. Initially the analysis was done using just TextBlob, but as the project progressed, analysis using NLTK was included.
 Both of these libraries give the sentiment of the tweet passed to it but the scoring system is different.
 The difference is that TextBlob provides polarity while NLTK provides score.
 In order to find a common scoring system the score functions were defined and the analysis was completed.